fluent-ffmpeg/node-fluent-ffmpeg/CONTRIBUTING.md

 ## Reporting issues

-Here are some guidelines on how to effectively report issues.
+Please start by [reading the FAQ][faq] first.
+If your question is not answered, here are some guidelines on how to effectively report issues.

 ### Required information